WHYAMERICASUCKS.COM

 Named claims require stronger proof

-When the site names a person, company, or institution in a high-stakes way, the expectation is that the public page will point readers to filings, agency documents, official statistics, or other primary materials.
+When the site names a person, company, or institution in a high-stakes way, the public page should link filings, agency documents, official statistics, or other primary materials.
 Where a claim cannot be supported strongly enough yet, the site should either narrow it, attribute it carefully, or hold it back.

 Section 03